Saola

+History of research and taxonomy

 In May 1992, the Ministry of Forestry, Vietnam sent a survey team to examine the biodiversity of the newly established Vu Quang National Park.
 On this team were Do Tuoc, Le Van Cham and Vu Van Dung (of the Forest Inventory and Planning Institute); Nguyen Van Sang (of the Institute of Ecological and Biological Resources); Nguyen Thai Tu (of Vinh University); and John MacKinnon (of the World Wildlife Fund).
 On 21 May, the team procured a skull featuring a pair of strange, long and pointed horns from a local hunter.
 They came across a similar pair in the Annamite Range in the northeastern region of the reserve the following day.
 The team ascribed these features to a new bovid species, calling it the "saola" or the "Vu Quang ox" to avoid confusion with the sympatric serow.
 The WWF officially announced the discovery of the new species on 17 July 1992.

 According to biodiversity specialist Tony Whitten, though Vietnam boasts a variety of flora and fauna, many of which have been recently described, the discovery of as large an animal as the saola was quite unexpected.
 The saola was the first large mammal to be discovered in the area for 50 years.
 Observations of live saola have been few and far between, restricted to the Annamite Range.

 The scientific name of the saola is Pseudoryx nghetinhensis.
 It is the sole member of the genus Pseudoryx and is classified under the family Bovidae.
 The species was first described in 1993 by Vu Van Dung, Do Tuoc, biologists Pham Mong Giao and Nguyen Ngoc Chinh, Peter Arctander of the University of Copenhagen and John MacKinnon.
 The discovery of saola remains in 1992 generated huge scientific interest due to the animal's special physical traits.
 The saola differs significantly from all other bovid genera in appearance and morphology, enough to place it in its own genus (Pseudoryx).

-A recent sequencing study of ribosomal mitochondrial DNA of a large taxon sample divides the bovid family into two major subfamilial clades.
-The first clade is the subfamily Bovinae consisting of three tribes: Bovini (cattle and buffaloes, including the saola), Tragelaphini (Strepsicerotini) (African spiral-horned bovids) and Boselaphini (the nilgai and four-horned antelope).
-The second clade is the subfamily Antelopinae, which includes all other bovids.
-Antelopinae is composed of the three tribes: Caprini (goats, sheep, and muskox), Hippotragini (horse-like antelopes), and Antilopini (gazelles).

 Since its physical traits are so complex to classify, Pseudoryx had been classified variously as member of the subfamily Caprinae and as belonging to any of the three tribes of the subfamily Bovinae: Boselaphini, Bovini and Tragelaphini.
-DNA analysis has led scientists to place the saola as a member of the tribe Bovini.
-The morphology of its horns, teeth and some other features indicate it should be grouped with less-derived or more ancestral bovids.
-Scientific consensus may lead to classifying the saola as the sole member of a proposed new tribe, Pseudorygini.
+DNA analysis has led scientists to place the saola as a member of the tribe Bovini, the group which includes buffalo, cattle, bison and yaks, among others.
+Recent genetic research has placed it as the most primitive and earliest diverging member of the tribe Bovini.